 The flagship vineyard of Sequum Wines is the 1.75 planted acre Kidd Ranch Vineyard in St. Helena surrounding Paul’s home.
 He purchased this property in 1998; it was originally part of a larger 10-acre parcel, previously owned by Bill Bartolucci (died in 2016) of Bartolucci & Sons Vineyards.
 Bill had planted part of the property in the 1970s to head-pruned and dry-farmed Zinfandel and was selling the grapes to Caymus Vineyards.
-After Paul purchased the property he continued selling the grapes to Caymus where they produced a limited production Zinfandel only available in the tasting room, but in 1998 he and his friend, winemaker Chris Phelps decided to made some home wine for themselves.
-The resulting wine was perhaps better than both men expected and Chris encouraged Paul to produce wine commercially from the vineyard.
+After Paul purchased the property, he continued selling the grapes to Caymus where they produced a limited production Zinfandel only available in the tasting room, but in 1998 he and his friend, winemaker Chris Phelps decided to make some home wine for themselves.
+The resulting wine was perhaps better than both men expected, and Chris encouraged Paul to produce wine commercially from the vineyard.

 Finding that this Zinfandel was not handling the more prolonged heat spikes in recent years, most of these old vines have been removed.
-However, there are still a number of these vines growing on the property, the healthiest ones left, while other trellised grapes grow around around them.
+However, there are still a number of these vines growing on the property, the healthiest ones left, while other trellised grapes grow around them.
 This property is an experiment of sorts in trellising, clones, rootstock and spacing.

 The original head-pruned vines grew in widely spaced rows.
 Paul interplanted Syrah rows among the original vines, which tightened up the spacing to 1.2 m x 1m and trained some of his Syrah in an echalas system, dating back to when the Romans planted grapes on the steep and rocky hillsides of northern Rhone in France.
-This system historically used a wooden diagonal cross member but Paul uses a metal one where the majority of the fruit zone is located.
+This system historically used a wooden diagonal cross member, but Paul uses a metal one where the majority of the fruit zone is located.

 A part of the property was planted with four old olive trees; due to their age the city of St. Helena would not allow them to be cut down.
 One day, viticulturist David Abreu was walking the property with Paul and heard about Paul’s predicament.
-He suggested that instead of cutting the trees down, he dig them up and move them to another part of Paul’s property.
+He suggested that instead of cutting the trees down, he dug them up and move them to another part of Paul’s property.
 Paul did so (well-established olive trees tend to recover when transplanting them) and ultimately planted that small piece of his property to grapevines.
 And he also produced a limited production bottling of olive oil.

 Paul planted some Grenache in a trellising with a single wire about 6 feet above the ground – allowing for more airflow beneath the vines.
 He calls this the trellising of California’s future, referring to increasing temperatures, including both higher average nighttime temperatures, longer period heat spikes and warmer daytime temperatures.
 While Paul uses cane pruning on these vines, this trellising can be adapted to mechanized management using cordon pruning, similar to UC Davis’s experimental “touch free” vineyard at their Oakville Station Vineyard.